Raiyan101/FlappyBirdPython/README.md

 # FlappyBirdPython
-This is a Flappy Bird clone written in Python using Pygame Requirements to run this project:
+This is a Flappy Bird clone written in Python using Pygame

+This is a submission for CWF Fall 2020: https://codewithfriends.io/events/cwf-fall-2020/

+Requirements to run this project:

 1. Install Python 3.X